SEN & Disability

 All SEN provision is overseen and managed by the Senior Leadership Team (SLT) in school and is co-ordinated by the SENC0, Janice Turvey.
 Mrs Turvey is always available at parents’ evenings but parents can request at any time to meet with her.

 The SLT monitor, review and evaluate all SEN provision on a regular basis throughout the year.
-Pupil Progress meetings take place three times a year involving a class teacher (or two class teachers at the end of the year), Mrs Sheerin and Mrs Turvey, during which the progress of all children including those with SEND are discussed individually and decisions about additional/ different provision and support are made.
+Pupil Progress meetings take place three times a year involving a class teacher (or two class teachers at the end of the year), Mrs Sheerin and Mrs Turvey, during which the progress of all children including those with SEND are discussed individually and some decisions about additional/ different provision and support are made.
 The SENCO also meets with the SEN governor Jenny Horton, once a term to give a current picture of SEND in our school including themes, areas of focus and development, progress and challenges.
 In addition, the SENCO provides an annual report for the governing body, which includes comparisons between school and national data in terms of SEN, funding and priorities.

 Training and Expertise